General Dynamics F-16 Fighting Falcon: Combat losses

-Ukraine has confirmed the loss of four F-16 fighters and three pilots as of June 2025.
+Ukraine has confirmed the loss of five F-16 fighters and three pilots as of July 2026.

 The first crash occurred on 26 August 2024.
 An F-16 of the Ukrainian Air Force crashed in an undisclosed location in Ukraine during a Russian missile and drone attack.
 The pilot of the aircraft, Oleksii Mes, died in the crash.
 On 30 August 2024, the Commander of the Ukrainian Air Force, Mykola Oleshchuk, was dismissed by President Zelenskyy and replaced by Lieutenant General Anatolii Kryvonozhko, which was partially attributed to "indications" that the F-16 that crashed on 26 August was shot down in "a friendly fire incident".
 Ukrainian parliamentarian Maryana Bezuhla and Oleshchuk had previously argued over the cause of the F-16 loss.

 The second crash occurred on 12 April 2025.
 Ukraine stated that pilot Pavlo Ivanov was killed in action flying an F-16.
-BBC-Ukraine reported that Russian Armed Forces fired three missiles at the F-16, which was probably flying over the Sumy region, either from an S-400 ground-to-air system or R-37 air-to-air missiles.
+BBC Ukraine reported that Russian Armed Forces fired three missiles at the F-16, which was probably flying over the Sumy region, either from an S-400 surface-to-air system or R-37 air-to-air missiles.

 The third crash occurred on 16 May 2025.
 The Ukrainian Air Force Command stated that a third F-16 was lost due to an unspecified onboard emergency while carrying out a mission to repel a Russian aerial attack.
 The pilot was stated to have steered the aircraft from populated areas before ejecting and was rescued in a stable condition.

 The fourth crash occurred on 29 June 2025.
-A Ukrainian F-16 was lost and the pilot killed while repelling a Russian missile and drone attack, the third F-16 Ukraine has lost in such a way.
+A Ukrainian F-16 was lost and the pilot died while repelling a Russian missile and drone attack, the third F-16 Ukraine has lost in such a way.
 The pilot, Lieutenant Colonel Maksym Ustymenko, "used all of his onboard weapons and shot down seven air targets".
 The seventh damaged his fighter and forced him to fly away from a residential area before crashing.

+On 29 July 2026, a Ukrainian F-16 crashed while on a combat mission, forcing the pilot to eject to safety.
+The cause of crash was “an in-flight emergency”, which is being investigated.

+Venezuela

+The Venezuela Air Force was the first Latin American operator of the F-16 and have used them on combat missions.
+Venezuela was granted permission to acquire 24 F-16s in the early 1980s, ordering 24 A/B models built to the Block 15 standard though they had originally sought 72.
+The purchase was rationalized to the American Government as a defense against Communism, specifically Cuban MiG-23s and MiG-21s and were used to equip Escuadrón 161 "Caribes" and Escuadrón 162 "Gavilanes" of Grupo Aéreo de Caza No.16 "Dragones".
+During the November 1992 Venezuelan coup attempt, two F-16A belonging to the government loyalist managed to shoot down two OV-10 Bronco and an AT-27 Tucano flown by the rebels and establishing aerial superiority for the government forces.